 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

 If you love indoor gardening, you can upcycle candle jars into a DIY succulent garden.
-I like to reuse candle jars for this and I have plenty!
+I like to reuse candle jars whenever I can to reduce my carbon footprint.
 I hate to throw them away or even just recycle them.
-Reusing them is a great way to save money on indoor gardening!
+Reusing them is a great way to save money on indoor gardening.

 Reusing Candle Jars for a DIY Succulent Garden